Fused Spatial Point Process Intensity Estimation with Varying Coefficients on Complex Constrained Domains: Preliminaries

 Nevertheless, the composite likelihood based inference produces a less efficient estimator compared with the full likelihood based estimator, due to the loss of information incurred when only using the first-order moment property of the point process.
 To improve its efficiency, several methods have been developed to carefully select the weights when combining composite likelihood terms \citep{guan2010weighted}.
 For simplicity, we only consider the unweighted composite likelihoods in the paper, but remark that the methods can be potentially generalized to the use of weighted composite likelihoods.

 In practice, numerical approximations are needed for the composite likelihood inference because both the evaluations of \eqref{eq:PL0} and \eqref{eq:LRL0} involve integral terms.
 For equation \eqref{eq:PL0}, \cite{berman1992approximating} developed a numerical quadrature method that employs Riemann sum approximation to the integral part.
-To implement this, the domain $D$ is partitioned into $M-n$ subdivisions.
-We divide a 2-D bounded domain into equal rectangular pixels and divide a line network into smaller line segments.
-The $M-n$ dummy points, denoted by $\{u_i,i=n+1,\cdots,M\}$, are then placed at the center of each subdivision.
+To implement this, the domain $D$ is partitioned into $M-m$ quadrats.
+More details on how we divide a 2-D bounded domain and a line network can be found in Appendix \ref{Appendix2}.
+The $M-m$ dummy points, denoted by $\{u_i,i=m+1,\cdots,M\}$, are then placed at the centroid of each quadrat.
 The Poisson based composite log likelihood is then approximated by